Land Records & Maps

 From 1794 to 1823, mortgages and mechanic liens were recorded in Deed books.
 Later a note of release was written in the margin beside a debt when it was paid off.
 From 1823 to 1843, mortgage and liens were recorded in Mortgage books #20 to 90.
 As before, a note of release was written in the margin when a debt was paid.
 After 1843, mechanic liens were written in Mechanic Lien books 1 through 17 and mortgages in Mortgage Books #93-630.
 As before, a note of release would be written in the margins of both books as required.1 A list of release documents is available.

-Release indexes:1 For the period 1794 to 1823, the names of the debtor and the one he owed that were indexed in Deed Index books for the mortgage or lien also serve as an index to the release.
+For the period 1794 to 1823, the names of th debtor and the one he owned that were indexed in Deed Index books for the mortgage or lien, also served as an index to the release.
 From 1823 to 1843, since the release was written in the Mortgage books, which have no index, there are no release indexes.
-For 1843 to 1892, there are no direct indexes to either the mortgage or lien books, and therefore none for the releases.
+For 1843 to 1892, there are no direct indexes to either the mortgage or lien books, and therefore, none for the releases.
 Separate Release Books began in 1892.
 Book #1, 1892-1905, has a separate index.
 It is on microfilm at the Recorder's Office or CHLA.
 After that time, names of the debtors only were indexed in release books #2-295.

-Mortgage Release books 1, 2 and 3 (1892-1949) have been digitized and are online at FamilySearch.
-Click on Browse, then Land and Property Records.
+Mortage Release Books 1, 2 and 3 (1892-1949) have been digitized and are online at FamilySearch (click on Browse, then Land and Property Records).

 Maps